open5e/open5e/content/srd/monsters/monsterlist.md

 ### Half-Dragon Template

-A beast, humanoid, giant, or monstrosity can become a half-­‐‑dragon.
+A beast, humanoid, giant, or monstrosity can become a half-­dragon.
 It keeps its statistics, except as follows. ***Challenge.*** To avoid recalculating the creature’s